Classifying expressions: noun + noun or preposition structure?

 We also prefer the of-structure with words that refer to units, selections and collections, like piece, slice, lump (of sugar), bunch (of flowers), blade (of grass), pack (of cards), herd, flock, group and so on.

-• a bunch of flowers (not a flower bunch)
+a paper piece) - a bunch of flowers (not

 ‘made of’: a silk dress; silken skin